My Experience at a Universal Standard Trunk Show

 Even though I own a LOT of Universal Standard (and, full disclosure, I occasionally receive free apparel to promote sales and new launches), there were many pieces I wanted to try out and see how they worked on my frame.
 I also wanted to experience fabric and quality to determine if any pieces would be a good idea for a future capsule wardrobe.

-Once we had all arrived, Universal Standard staff greeted us and invited us to share our name and if we were familiar with the brand, what size/s we wore and if new to the brand, what sizes we usually wore in other retailers.
+There was seating, bottled water, and snacks for us.
+Once all guests had arrived, Universal Standard staff greeted us and invited us to share our names, share our familiarity with the brand, what size we wore, and, if we were new to the brand, what sizes we usually wore in other retailers.
 We were also asked what type of clothing (pants, jeans, dresses, workwear, loungewear, etc.) we were looking for.

-Then we chatted amongst ourselves as the four employees from Universal Standard collected items and set up our fitting rooms.
-I recognized one of the employees as a person who has modeled apparel on the US site for a couple of years; another I first met in 2017 when Universal Standard had a pop-up shop in DC.
-All four were very warm and friendly.
-Once the fitting rooms were ready, we were invited to follow them to the living room.
+Then we chatted amongst ourselves as the stylists from Universal Standard collected items and set up our fitting rooms.
+I recognized one of the employees as a person who has modeled apparel on the US site for a couple of years; two others I recognized from previous Universal Standard trunk shows I attended.
+All were very warm and friendly to all of us.

 The Fitting Room Situation at a Universal Standard Trunk Show

-The living room was set up with six portable fitting rooms that were made with PVC pipe and canvas curtains.
+The space was set up with six portable fitting rooms made from PVC pipe and full-length canvas curtains.
 The three back sides were taut like walls, the front had two curtains you pulled open to get in and out.
 A clip was there to keep the curtain closed while you were in side.
-These fitting rooms were larger than the fitting rooms at the Universal Standard Trunk Show I went to almost a year ago.
+These fitting rooms were larger than the fitting rooms at the first Universal Standard Trunk Show I attended a couple of years ago.

 Inside each fitting room was a rolling rack where your initial items picked for you were placed, and you could place other items as you tried them on.
-There was a small portable fan in each fitting room as well to keep you from overheating while trying on clothing.
+There was a small portable fan in each fitting room to keep you from overheating while trying on clothing.
+There is contemporary music playing in the space, giving the vibe of a boutique.

-What Kind of Fashion is at the Universal Standard US On Tour Trunk Show?
+What Kind of Fashion is at the Universal Standard Trunk Show?

 How Long is a Universal Standard Trunk Show Appointment?

-Some individuals have been able to leave a Universal Standard Trunk Show with their purchases; most have placed an order to have their purchase shipped to their home.
-Orders were placed through an iPad and a card scanner; orders were associated with the email address you have for your Universal Standard account (if you have made previous purchases).
+Orders are placed through an iPad and a card scanner, and they are associated with the email address you have for your Universal Standard account (if you have made previous purchases).
 Universal Standard Trunk Show orders can be exchanged and returned like any web-based purchase.
+If you follow a Universal Standard ambassador (like yours truly), reach out to them as they occasionally have discount codes that can be used at the trunk show.

 Should You Attend a Universal Standard Trunk Show?

-Also, a Universal Standard Trunk Show is not the time to air grievances.
-I did mention I wish to see more petites and bold colors (and saw way more bold colors this summer), but it fit into the conversation.
-You are not being styled by the CEO, this is not the audience for hopping on a soapbox, but your suggestions may help improve future collections as well as future trunk shows.
+A Universal Standard Trunk Show is not the time to air grievances.
+Feel free to share your thoughts on your experience and what you'd like to see at the next trunk show, but do not use your session as a time to vent.
+You are not being styled by the CEO, but your suggestions may help improve future collections as well as future trunk shows.

-If you have been hesitant to try Universal Standard or order items with new-to-you fabrics or silhouettes, this will be a great experience.
+If you have hesitated trying Universal Standard or ordering items with new-to-you fabrics or silhouettes, attending a trunk show will be a great experience.
 No need to stress about returns, you can try that dress, those pants, and every style of denim.
-You can see that color in person and decide if it's something you'd enjoy.
+You can see that color in person and decide if you'd enjoy it in your closet.
 You'll be able to swap out sizes, see what other garments coordinate with it, and possibly see it on other bodies.

 If you are a big fan of the brand, you should attend.
 It's fun to chat with the staff, hear about what is coming down the pike, get styling tips from those who know the brand best, and meet fellow folks in your area who love the brand or desire a more intimate and size-inclusive shopping experience.

-What To Bring to a Universal Standard Trunk Show
+What To Bring and Wear to a Universal Standard Trunk Show

 I recommend wearing a skin-colored t-shirt bra and seamless underwear so they disappear underneath light colors and fitted garments.
 If you usually wear a certain underpinning under dresses or other garments, bring it with you.

-I recommend taking the time to do your hair and face as you would for work or a special occasion.
+I recommend doing your hair and face as you would for work or a special occasion.
 Just like when going to the hair salon, it's a lot easier to focus on the clothes and not on what you find to be your faults when you look how you find to be your best.
 If applicable, consider a comb or lipstick to refresh your look after a few try-ons.

 And be sure to bring an open mind.
 Allow the staff to bring you something you would not usually consider.
 Don't see it as upselling, see it as a chance to try something new with no strings attached.
 Use this opportunity to branch out with color, silhouettes, and even size.